 chromosomal disorder, any syndrome characterized by malformations or malfunctions in any of the body’s systems, and caused by abnormal chromosome number or constitution.

-What causes a chromosomal genetic disorder?
+What causes a chromosomal abnormality?

 What is chromosomal disorder give example?